How to Save on Tree Care Work

 - Points to be covered in bids (and contracts) for spraying: type of spray and equipment to be used; pest or disease to be treated; and preparations you must make (for instance, covering lawn furniture).

-- Bids for fertilizing jobs should specify the type and amount of fertilizer to be used, and how it will be applied (for example, by drilling holes in the ground or by injection into the tree).
+- Bids for fertilizing jobs should specify the type and amount of fertilizer needed and its application method.

 You may be able to get a better price for pruning or removing trees if you can schedule work during the winter, when companies are less busy and there is less debris to haul away.